Peanut Butter Oatmeal Chocolate Chip Cookies (Monster Cookie Recipe)

-All you have to do is swap wheat flour for gluten free flour!
+As mentioned above, all you have to do is swap wheat flour for gluten-free flour!

-It’s very easy to swap the butter for vegan butter in this recipe.
-However, to be fully dairy free and vegan, you will also have to use vegan chocolate chips and chocolate candies.
+It’s very easy to swap the butter for vegan (plant-based) butter in this recipe.
+However, to be fully dairy-free and vegan, you will also have to use vegan chocolate chips and chocolate candies.

 Well, that depends on how many cookie monsters you have in your house.
-One day in my house!
+They last one day in my house!
 However, you can keep them in an airtight container at room temperature for up to 10 days.

 Yes.
-It’s best to freeze the dough rolled into a log shape, than to freeze baked cookies.
+It’s best to freeze the dough rolled into a log shape, before baking.
 Later you can either thaw the dough and bake the cookies, or break off pieces of the frozen dough and bake the cookies a few minutes longer than normal.

 I like to reserve some of the M&Ms to pretty-up my cookies before they go in the oven.
 Pay attention to what you see on top of each dough ball.
 Then add extra M&Ms where needed.